Patric Ciervo, a sketch comedy artist in NYC, has turned his diabetes and other conditions into a rich source of positive humor for others.

-He’s also a five-time alumnus of Diabetes Training Camp, a program we’ve discussed in previous episodes of “Live, with Scott!”
+He’s also a five-time alumnus of Diabetes Training Camp, a program we’ve discussed in previous episodes of "Live, with Scott!"
+Join us today for a conversation with the funny and talented Patric Ciervo.
+We’ll be talking about his past work, his upcoming show Walking Contradiction, and his work with Diabetes Training Camp.

 - Living with type 1 diabetes and cerebral palsy